analogdevicesinc/Pixelpulse2/README.md

  * Extract the dependency package and overwrite the included pixelpulse2.exe with the latest build downloaded from AppVeyor.
  * With a M1K attached, double-click the executable to launch Pixelpulse.

-To build / install for Debian:
+To build / install for Debian, from the `pixelpulse2` directory:

     dh_make -p pixelpulse2_0.1 -s -c apache -e <email> --createorig dpkg-buildpackage